 #> [7] "DailyMaxDoseRateUvb" "QualityFlags"

-Why can silence progress reporting.
+We can silence progress reporting.

 As shown above for text files, query functions can be used to extract information about the files, in this case without reading them in whole.